CampingTurret/TCT-Physics-Patch/README.md

     - Requires a Vector3 but only x an y are used
     - the acceleration is added at t (time since shot for the bullet), the input value should be in the future for all players as to keep the trajectory the same for each player.

+# rungekutta4 (2 overloads)
+    - Performs RK4 integration scheme
+    - dir vector consists of position (x) then velocity (y)
+    - t is used as input to func
+    - dtt is used as input to RK4